Every Fast Food Breakfast Item—Ranked

-It doesn’t matter if it’s wrapped between a pancake or a biscuit, the ooey, gooey goodness of a bacon, egg and cheese ain’t good for you.
-The McGriddle features more than half a day's sodium and nearly half a day's saturated fat—that’s as much saturated fat as 117 Funyuns!
-Meanwhile, the Biscuit has 83% of the day’s cholesterol, or as much as you’d find in 28 slices of bacon—and also more than a half day’s of sodium.
-You’ll need a drink after all that salt—just don’t make it a Coke.
-Click here for the 5 Amazing Things That Happen to Your Body When You Give Up Soda!
+It doesn't matter if it's wrapped between a pancake or a biscuit, the ooey, gooey goodness of a bacon, egg and cheese ain't good for you.
+The McGriddle features more than half a day's sodium and nearly half a day's saturated fat—that's as much saturated fat as 117 Funyuns!
+Meanwhile, the Biscuit has 83% of the day's cholesterol, or as much as you'd find in 28 slices of bacon—and also more than a half day's of sodium.
+You'll need a drink after all that salt—just don't make it a Coke.
+Learn more about the health benefits of giving up soda.

 460 calories, 19 g fat (9 g saturated), 370 mg sodium, 66 g carbs, 6 g protein